openworm/openworm_docs/community.rst

 --------------

-We have `a regular meeting <https://www.youtube.com/watch?v=-IyHokN8FkA&list=PL8ACJC0fGE7C7zlCBqkx1LMN1DHGKVp22>`_ of the team that is building applications every two weeks.
+We have `a regular meeting <https://www.youtube.com/watch?v=-IyHokN8FkA&list=PL8ACJC0fGE7C7zlCBqkx1LMN1DHGKVp22>`_ of the team that is building applications every month.

-We also currently
+We also have a regular Movement Validation team meeting once a month.

-schedule an ad-hoc `data team meeting <https://www.youtube.com/watch?v=seKjRnw7CB8&list=PL8ACJC0fGE7CGtyJWV2dPOfNxAruk2VcM>`_ about every 3-4 weeks.
+We also currently schedule an ad-hoc Muscle / Neuron team meeting about every 3-4 weeks.
 The events are on `our community calendar <https://www.google.com/calendar/embed?src=bqvlrm642m3irjehbethokkcdg%40group.calendar.google.com>`_.
 The events are streamed live when they occur and an archive of the meeting videos